ModelsforManufacturing/Metamodel/README.md

 ![metamodel_scope](scope.png)

-- The root class is `ScopeModel`, which is composed of a main `root` activity.
+- The root class is `ScopeModel`, which is composed of all the activities and all the resources or means necessary to carry out the activities.
-- The important concepts of the Scope Model are the activities (`Activity`), the resources or means for their realization (`Means`) and the objects required and produced by the activity (`DataObject` from the `data` package), as well as the relationships between them.
+- The important concepts of the Scope Model are the activities (`Activity`), the resources or means (`Means`) and the objects required and produced by the activity (`DataObject` from the `data` package), as well as the relationships between them.
-- The sequence of activities is modelled by the relationship between Activity objects, through the roles `previous` and `next`.
-- An activity can be a composed activity (which is decomposed into other subactivities) or an `ElementaryActivity` (without children).
-The latter is defined in the `behaviour` package.
+- An activity can be decomposed into other subactivities or can be an `ElementaryActivity` (without children).
+The latter is defined later in the `behaviour` package.
-- The resources to carry out the activities are modelled with the `Means` class.
+- The Scope Model does not define the sequence of activities.
+This flow can be inferred in the Behaviour Model (`behaviour` package), from the decomposition of elementary activities into tasks.
 - Sometimes, the resources that are used in sub-activities can be packaged in a single resource, easier to associate with the parent activity (for example, “CAX” to package “CAD”, “CAD/CAM” and “CAPP” systems) .
 This possibility has been modelled with the aggregation relationship between `Means`.
 - The data objects to be used by the activities are modelled with `DataObject` class.
 (Note: these classes are valid in IDEF0 for inputs, outputs and controllers.)
 - Similar to resources, data objects can be related to each other by aggregation relationships.
-- The relationship between `Activity` and `Means` is simple and direct.
+- An `Activity` can require several `Means`.
+A `Means` can be used by several `Activity`.
-- The relationship between `Activity` and `DataObject` can be `input` (for IDEF0 inputs and controllers) and `output` (for IDEF0 outputs).
+- An `Activity` can require several `DataObject` as `input` and `output`.
+A `DataObject` can be used by several `Activity`.

 ## Data Model: package `data`